 - Other necessary and lawful functions cannot be accomplished outside the Prostitution Exclusion Zone.

 If you are on probation and a special condition of your probation is to stay out of the PEZ, then your probation can be violated if you are found in the zone.

-If you are suspected to be in violation during business hours, the violation will be confirmed with the probation officers.
-Once confirmed, you will be charged with felony violation of probation and booked in the Orient Road Jail.
+If you are suspected of violating during business hours, the violation will be confirmed with the probation officers.
+Once confirmed, you will be charged with felony probation violation and booked in the Orient Road Jail.
 A V.O.P. report will be originated.

-If you are suspected to be in violation during non-business hours, the officer will generate a V.O.P. report, complete a V.O.P. affidavit and refer it to the assigned district’s probation coordinator.
+If you are suspected of violating during non-business hours, the officer will generate a V.O.P. report, complete a V.O.P. affidavit and refer it to the assigned district’s probation coordinator.

-If you believe your probation will be violated for a PEZ violation, then call us today to discuss the case.
+Call us today to discuss the case if you believe your probation will be violated for a PEZ violation.

 PEZ Pre-Trial Interventions Violations

 P.T.I. violations are not the same as V.O.P.’s.
-Other than new law violations, the conditions are governed by contract and not by court order.
+Other than new law violations, the conditions are governed by contract, not court order.

-The D.O.C. supervises diversion cases, and if they are made aware of the violation they will then notify the S.A.O. and ask for direction on whether to leave the defendant in diversion or remand the case back to court for violating the diversion agreement.
+The D.O.C. supervises diversion cases, and if they are made aware of the violation, they will notify the S.A.O. and ask for direction on whether to leave the defendant in diversion or remand the case back to court for violating the diversion agreement.